EliteTK/vav/README.md

 Technicalities
 --------------
-Right now VAV uses a 32 bit header containing the length (31 bits) and the temporary state (1 bit).
+Right now VAV uses a 64 bit header containing the length (64 bits) and the temporary state (1 bit).

-The implementation of the vec() macro means that it can figure out how many arguments you pass it, however, it means that it is limited to just 62 units length and might make it limited to GCC.
+The implementation of the vec() macro means that it can figure out how many arguments you pass it.

 Future Plans
 ------------
-There are future plans to expand the testing (to catch all the bugs) and make VAV use a 64 bit header.
-There are also plans to rename all the functions into something shorter and more vav oriented, for example: `vav_c, vav_d, vav_l, vav_a and vav` for the most used stackable functions.
+There are plans to rename all the functions into something shorter and more vav oriented, for example: `vav_c, vav_d, vav_l, vav_a and vav` for the most used stackable functions.
 Or possible even `v_c, v_d, v_l and v` but really, this is a drop in solution, want something different?
 Just changed it.